 I don't mean fast food drive through.

-We do fast breakfast by either prepping overnight, cooking extra for dinner and having leftovers, OR making meals that cook themselves overnight.
+Do fast breakfast by either prepping overnight, cooking extra for dinner and having leftovers, OR making meals that cook themselves overnight.

 It doesn't mean you eat fast.